downthecrop/LangugeApp/README.md

 ## Running

-You can launch the app in the browser but it is intended for Android/iOS Mobile devices.
-Works well and was developed using the Android Studio device simulator.
+This app is intended for Android/iOS Mobile devices.
+It works well and was developed using the Android Studio device simulator.

 `npm start`

-`a` - Launch on Android Device/Simulator (Use Expo Go SDK 50)
+`a` - Launch on Android Device/Simulator (Requires `expo-dev-client` and a native build)

 ## Building

 > Note: SHA1/256 fingerprint need to be added to your Firebase Google Signin to function correctly

-`npx react-native doctor`
+`npx expo prebuild` (if you modify native code or plugins)

-`expo run:android`
+`npx expo run:android`

 ## Midjourney V6 Image Prompt